Learn intermediate English travel vocabulary: words and phrases to help you on your next journey.

-My holiday is planned in fact we booked (organised it) several months ago.
+My holiday was booked (organised it) several months ago.
 These days it is often a good idea to book well in advance (as early as possible) particularly when looking around (trying to find) the cheapest airline tickets.

 In addition (also) to that if you are not fussy (do not mind) which day you leave or on which day you return (come back) then you can get really cheap deals (options) mid-week (Tuesday, Wednesday or Thursday).
 This can save quite a bit of money!

 The traditional accommodation a 3 or 4 star hotel is still everyone’s preference as you get that extra luxury, perhaps a pool or a gym or a nice terraced restaurant.
 However, if you are looking for a cheap and cheerful (low cost with simple comforts) option then many of us are now choosing form a wide range of Airbnb options.

 The money you save on your air tickets (flight costs) can mean you can go a little upmarket (more expensive choice) for your hotel or if you get a very good deal (low price) with Airbnb then you could perhaps rent a car and explore the area or eat out (dine in a restaurant) more frequently than you originally intended.
 I have gone for the low air ticket and good value Airbnb accommodation so I am able to visit a part of Europe that I have never been to before.

 So pack that bag, make sure to include your sun block (sun cream) mosquito spray and your E-reader and you are all set (ready to go).
 Don’t forget the phrasebook and of course you can probably get on your smart phone so more space available for other things.

-Intermediate English Travel Vocabulary highlights
+Intermediate English Travel Vocabulary Words

 scorching hot – very hot